hazelcast/hazelcast-reference-manual/src/ItemEvents.md

 #### Item Listener Attributes

 As you see, there is an attribute in the above examples: `include-value`.
-It is a boolean attribute which is optional to use and if you set it to `true`, the item event will contain the item value.
+It is a boolean attribute that is optional, and if you set it to `true`, the item event will contain the item value.
 Its default value is `true`.

 There is also another attribute called `local`, which is not shown in the above examples.
-It is also a boolean attribute which is optional to use and if you set it to `true`, you can listen to the items on the local member.
+It is also a boolean attribute that is optional, and if you set it to `true`, you can listen to the items on the local member.
 Its default value is `false`.